agiliq/django-graphos/README.md

 In case you want to use mongo data while charting, you must have mongodb properly setup and **pymongo** installed.
 Make sure mongo server is running.

 	mongod --dbpath ~/data/db

+Mongo setup is optional and is not needed to get running with demo project.

 ### Overview of Plot generation